zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

       Serial.println(key);

 // MODIFICATION: giving instructions for when each button is pressed
-      // MODIFICATION: if + button is pressed, speed goes up by 50 if (key == "+") {
+      // If + button is pressed, speed goes up by 50 if (key == "+") {
         speed += 50;
         Serial.println(speed);
-      // MODIFICATION: if - button is pressed, speed goes down by 50 } else if (key == "-") {
+      // If - button is pressed, speed goes down by 50 } else if (key == "-") {
         speed -= 50;
         Serial.println(speed);
-      // MODIFICATION: if 2 button is pressed, robot moves forward } else if (key == "2") {
+      // If 2 button is pressed, robot moves forward
+      } else if (key == "2") {
         moveForward(speed);
         delay(1000);
-      // MODIFICATION: if 1 button is pressed, robot moves forward to the left } else if (key == "1") {
+      // If 1 button is pressed, robot moves forward to the left } else if (key == "1") {
         moveLeft(speed);
-      // MODIFICATION: if 3 button is pressed, robot moves forward to the right } else if (key == "3") {
+      // If 3 button is pressed, robot moves forward to the right } else if (key == "3") {
         moveRight(speed);
-     // MODIFICATION: if 4 button is pressed, robot turns left } else if (key == "4") {
+     // If 4 button is pressed, robot turns left
+      } else if (key == "4") {
         turnLeft(speed);
-     // MODIFICATION: if 6 button is pressed, robot turns right } else if (key == "6") {
+     // If 6 button is pressed, robot turns right
+      } else if (key == "6") {
         turnRight(speed);
-     // MODIFICATION: if 7 button is pressed, robot moves backward to the left } else if (key == "7") {
+     // If 7 button is pressed, robot moves backward to the left } else if (key == "7") {
         backLeft(speed);
-     // MODIFICATION: if 9 button is pressed, robot moves back to the right } else if (key == "9") {
+     // If 9 button is pressed, robot moves back to the right } else if (key == "9") {
         backRight(speed);
-     // MODIFICATION: if 8 button is pressed, robot moves backwards } else if (key == "8") {
+     // If 8 button is pressed, robot moves backwards } else if (key == "8") {
         moveBackward(speed);
         delay(1000);
-     // MODIFICATION: if 5 button is pressed, robot stops } else if (key == "5") {
+     // If 5 button is pressed, robot stops
+      } else if (key == "5") {
         flag = "NONE";
         stopMove();